 In a Facebook post on Feb.
 4, Duckett clarified that some “strange versions” of his story have been circulating, but are unfounded.

-“I don’t think that Charles rode around the battlefield wearing the heavy bling coronation crown.
-(Unless he shared Donald Trump’s personality),” he joked.
+“I don’t think that Charles rode around the battlefield wearing the heavy bling coronation crown,” he joked.
 “Contemporary paintings suggest that the jewel was removed before hand.”

 Duckett did, in fact, hand the figurine over to the British Museum a few weeks after discovering it.
 Now, it’s up to the museum to decide what to do with the piece next.